 This Hibachi Chicken is just like the kind you get at Benihana – it's a delicious Japanese-inspired dish served with fried rice and sautéed vegetables.

 What is hibachi chicken?

 “Hibachi” is a type of grill used in Japanese cooking.
-It has an open-grate design, similar to a charcoal barbecue, but it’s made from cast iron.
-Modern hibachi grills can also be like a large iron griddle.
+It has an open-grate design, similar to a charcoal barbecue, but it’s made using cast iron.
+Modern hibachi grills are similar to large iron griddles.

 In North America, the term “hibachi” is also used to describe the style of cooking where the food is cooked in front of the guests.